Laparoscopic Sleeve Gastrectomy Overview

 surgery.
 With LSG surgery you have a 5% to 10% risk for a complication such as:

-Leaking of stomach juices from where the stomach has been removed
+Stomach juices leaking from where the stomach was removed

 Blood clot that forms in your leg and travels to your lungs and heart